 Clint has three generations of furniture business in his blood, and all three generations are from our neck of the woods in the foothills of Western North Carolina.
-His grandfather A. J. “Rabbit” Hardin gained upholstery experience during the furniture explosion in the post-World War II period, and decided to open a business with a friend in the 1940s, Suggs and Hardin.
+His grandfather A. J. “Rabbit” Hardin gained upholstery experience during the furniture explosion in the post-World War II period, and decided to open a business with a friend in the 1940s: Suggs and Hardin.
 Clint’s father, Willard Black, began working for the family business and then opened his own company in the 1980s, Old Hickory Tannery, which is still going strong today.
-Clint served as Vice President for more than 10 years with his father’s company, and recently stepped away from it to focus on Carolina Game Tables.
-Suggs and Hardin was sold ages ago, but you can see Old Hickory Tannery’s designer lines at www.ohtinc.com.
+Clint served as Vice President for more than 10 years with his father’s company, and continues to help out with small projects there as needed.

 The Game Connection

-Tables are not all we do: before Carolina Game Tables we were mostly known for our work in the game industry.
-Jodi is currently Pinnacle Entertainment Group COO and Managing Editor.
+Tables are not all we do: before Carolina Game Tables Clint and Jodi were mostly known for work in the game industry.
+Jodi is currently Pinnacle Entertainment Group COO.
 Clint is Savage Worlds Brand Manager and the Rules Guru for all of the amazing products we create at Pinnacle.
 Savage Worlds is an award-winning tabletop roleplaying game (we hope you’ve heard of it!) created by our good friend Shane Lacy Hensley.
 Check out PEG at www.peginc.com.

 Kickstarter is awesome.
-I say this because 71 backers pledged $28,345 (almost 200% of our goal) in September 2015 to help start Carolina Game Tables with us.
-The folks at Kickstarter.com tell us we made history with this campaign, but I bet like most such things, the record for most raised per backer ($400) will be beaten soon enough.
+We say this because 71 backers pledged $28,345 (almost 200% of our goal) in September 2015 to help start Carolina Game Tables with us.
+The folks at Kickstarter.com tell us we made history with this campaign, but I bet like most such things, the record for most raised per backer ($400) has been beaten by now.
 Check out our 2015 Kickstarter project.